shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 -   Block an action
 -   Help a creature

+Creatures can also have passive abilities that may be proc’d.

 Ater a player takes their turn, play continues to the player on their left (clockwise).

 ### Actions